-Herbicide Product/A (lb ai/A) Weeds When to Apply Remarks and Paragraphs RU Original Max RU UltraMax II RU Weathermax (glyphosate) Up to 44 fl oz.
-(Up to 1.5 ae) See Remarks.
-Annual and perennial grass and broadleaf weeds.
-RUR alfalfa: Emergence to 5 days prior to any cutting.
-Allow a 5 day PHI.
-Apply as single application or multiple applications at least 7 days apart.
-Apply only to glyphosate-resistant alfalfa varieties.
-Maximum - Maximum - lb ae/gal b ai/gal single appl. season 4.5 5.5 44 fl oz 4.1 qt Apply with AMS fertilizer.
-Multiple applications may be necessary for weed flushes.
-Drift and off-site movement may cause injury or death to other plants and crops.
-Refer to label for weeds controlled, application information, adjuvant use, tank-mix options with residual herbicides and restrictions.
-A4-6 A7 P4 S4 Q3 X1 minors assessed by total state of the college.
+Herbicide Product/A (ae/A) Weeds When to Apply Remarks and Paragraph Glyphosate Up to 1.5 lb ae See Remarks.
+Emerged annual and perennial grass and broadleaf weeds.
+RR Alfalfa: Emergence to 5 days prior to any cutting (PHI).
+Apply as a single application or multiple applications at least 7 days apart.
+Apply only to glyphosate resistant alfalfa.
+Apply with AMS fertilizer.
+Multiple applications may be necessary to control weed flushes.
+Drift and off-site movement may cause injury or death to other plantas and crops.
+Refer to label for weeds controlled, application information, adjuvant use, tankmix options with residual herbicides, and restrictions.
+A4-7 P4 S4 X1 and a restantial for shows of the providence